rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 - Where are the bottlenecks?
 - How should our client scale to solve those bottlenecks?

-To give an answer to those questions we've decided to do load testing.
+To achieve the outcome if answering these questions, we've decided that this is a perfect scenario to create and execute load tests.
-In this article we share what we learned so far.
+This article describes what we learned on this journey.

 ## What is load testing?